nashville-software-school/bangazon-corp/orientation/resources/17-tdd_bag-o-loot.md

 ## Instructions

-You have an acquaintance whose job is to, once a year, delivery presents to the best kids around the world.
+You have an acquaintance whose job is to, once a year, deliver presents to the best kids around the world.
 They have a problem, though.
 There are so many good boys and girls in the world now, that their old paper accounting systems just don't cut it anymore.
 They want you to write a program that will let them do the following tasks.

 1. Add a toy to the bag o' loot, and label it with the child's name who will receive it.

     ```bash
-    ./lootbag.js add kite suzy
+    node lootbag.js add kite suzy
-    ./lootbag.js add baseball michael
+    node lootbag.js add baseball michael
     ```

 1. Remove a toy from the bag o' loot in case a child's status changes before delivery starts.

     ```bash
-    ./lootbag.js remove suzy kite
+    node lootbag.js remove suzy kite
-    ./lootbag.js remove michael baseball
+    node lootbag.js remove michael baseball
     ```

 1. Produce a list of children currently receiving presents.

     ```bash
-    ./lootbag.js ls
+    node lootbag.js ls
     ```

 1. List toys in the bag o' loot for a specific child.

     ```bash
-    ./lootbag.js ls suzy
+    node lootbag.js ls suzy
     ```

 1. Specify when a child's toys have been delivered.

     ```bash
-    ./lootbag.js delivered suzy
+    node lootbag.js delivered suzy
     ```